 - have at least 18 months (1.5 years) of recent and consistentballet training

 - are proficient in experienced beginner / elementary level technique

-- regularly attend at least two ballet classes per week (preferably with at least one of these classes at the elementary level), in addition to the Pre-Pointe / Pointe class.
+- regularly attend at least two ballet classes per week (preferably with at least one of these classes at the elementary level or higher), in addition to the Pre-Pointe / Pointe class.

-Pre-Pointe / Pointe assessments are held in week 10 of each term (terms align with the ACT school term).
+Pre-Pointe / Pointe assessments are held each term (terms align with the ACT school term).
 We recommend you subscribe to our Studio News to keep up to date on upcoming assessments!